terrytaylorbonn/terrytaylorbonn.github.io/0-mission.markdown

 ## **6 AI is the ultimate security risk**

 AI is the gatekeeper, the secret agent.
-The "evil" in Google's "dont be evil".
+AI can easily become the "evil" in Google's "dont be evil".

 The core NN in AI is typically referred to as the "hidden layer".
 You can actually view the programmed ("trained") parameters for these layers, but **you have no idea what the results of these parameters are**.
+When you use models from untrusted sources, you have no idea what type of data the model TF was programmed ("trained") on.

 <br>